hashicorp/vault-guides/identity/vault-chef-approle/README.md

 ## References

 The following is a curated list of webinars/blogs/etc. that add additional context to fill out the concepts discussed in the webinar and demonstrated in the code:
+- Webinar for this demo repo: [Delivering Secret Zero: Vault AppRole with Terraform and Chef](https://www.hashicorp.com/resources/delivering-secret-zero-vault-approle-terraform-chef)
 - [Jeff Mitchell: Managing Secrets in a Container Environment](https://www.youtube.com/watch?v=skENC9aXgco)
 - [Seth Vargo: Using HashiCorp's Vault with Chef](https://www.hashicorp.com/blog/using-hashicorps-vault-with-chef)
 - [Seth Vargo & JJ Asghar: Manage Secrets with Chef and HashiCorps Vault](https://blog.chef.io/2016/12/12/manage-secrets-with-chef-and-hashicorps-vault/)